dafny-lang/dafny/docs/_includes/Statements.md

 `expect !r.IsFailure()` after the RHS evaluation; that is, if the status return is a failure, the program halts.

-In each of these cases, there is no immediate return from the caller.
+In each of these cases, there is no abrupt return from the caller.
 Thus there is no evaluation of `PropagateFailure`.
 Consequently the first out-parameter of the caller need not match the return type of `PropagateFailure`; indeed, the failure-compatible type returned by the